QL568A6/privacyguides.org/docs/multi-factor-authentication.md

     ![NitroKey](/assets/img/multi-factor-authentication/nitrokey.jpg){ align=right }

     **NitroKey** has a security key capable of [FIDO2 WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) called the **Nitrokey FIDO2**.
 For PGP support, you need to purchase one of their other keys such as the **Nitrokey Start**, **Nitrokey Pro 2** or the **Nitrokey Storage 2**.
+    Some NitroKeys can act as a password manager storing 16 credentials as well.

     The [comparison table](https://www.nitrokey.com/#comparison) shows the features and how the Nitrokeys compare.
 The Nitrokey 3 listed there will have a combined feature set.